-Joe D'Ambrosio, controller,

-Charles J. Becker and Brother Inc.

-(Sage Payment Solutions and Sage 100 user)
+- Joe D'Ambrosio, controller, Charles J. Becker and Brother Inc. (Sage Payment Solutions and Sage 100 user)

 Goodwill Industries of Southern New Jersey and Philadelphia has served the area since 1948.
 Over the past 10 years, the branch has grown from six or seven retail locations to 22 stores.
 Today, it processes more than one million sales a year, with transactions averaging about \$13 each.
 The stores don't take paper checks because of the high costs associated with check processing in the thrift sector.
-However, the stores accept debit and credit cards, which
+However, the stores accept debit and credit cards, which together account for the majority of payments.

 The organization uses Sage 100 (formerly MAS 200) for accounting, and it began using Sage Payment Solutions to integrate credit and debit card processing at its retail stores about two years ago.
 The solution enables Goodwill to automatically process credit and debit card transactions directly from the cashier to MAS 200, "so all we need to do is the reconciliation at the end of the day," asserts Steven Castro, CFO.
+"With the high transaction volumes in our stores, integrating payments with accounting is a must.
+No one really needs to touch the data again once the cashier enters it."